sjkimlab/Code_Publication/mRNAdegradation2024/FISHanalysis2/README.md

 ## Running Workflow

-1. Download MATLAB and add the `FISHanalysis2` folder and all its subfolder to MATLAB search path.
+1. Download MATLAB and the `FISHanalysis2` folder.
 2. Set the MATLAB current working directory to the `FISHanalysis2` folder.
-For example, enter `cd( 'yourPath\FISHanalysis2')` in the MATLAB command window
+For example, enter `cd( 'yourPath\FISHanalysis2')` in the MATLAB command window.
+3. Command: _addpath(genpath(pwd))_.
-3. Run plotting scripts to visualize analysis results
+4. Run plotting scripts to visualize analysis results